 Pedestrian Guardrails are provided on Public Streets, Urban Roads, Building Access Points, Bridges, etc, where moderate to high pedestrian movements are expected.
-In urban junctions near schools, hospitals, playgrounds, it is highly recommended to provide Guardrails to protect pedestrians like children, wheelchair users, push buggies, etc.
+In urban junctions near schools, hospitals, and playgrounds, it is highly recommended to provide Guardrails to protect pedestrians like children, wheelchair users, push buggies, etc.

-For the locations where heavy pedestrian and vehicular traffic is expected, pedestrian guardrails play an important role to provide safety for all users.
+For locations where heavy pedestrian and vehicular traffic is expected, pedestrian guardrails play an important role to provide safety for all users.
 It provides clear delineation (vertically and horizontally) between the pedestrian zone and the vehicular traffic zone.
-It also provides a vertical separation between pedestrian zone and car park or shopping trolley park, playing areas, etc.
+It also provides a vertical separation between the pedestrian zone and the car park or shopping trolley park, playing areas, etc.